 In later life Philip became very attached to the Baptist church in Deeping St. James, recorded in his obituary in the local paper.
 He made some kind of career change between 1891 and 1901; for most of his life he was recorded as being a labourer but by 1901 had become involved in a coal merchant business and then by 1911 he recorded himself as a farmer and general carter.

 The Todds are an extensive family and seem to be centred on Stretton in Rutland originally and then members of the family moved south and east to the Deepings by the 1820's.
 More work is required on this family.
+There is a descendant chart for those.

 Ann Todd's mother was Elizabeth Bettles.
 Her father came from Islip in Northamptonshire where there are many Bettles and some of these are now well researched.
+Several sons of her brother, John Bettles, b. in 1823 went to Australia where the family remains and one daughter, Edith and her husband went to the USA where there are descendants.